 I think decades ago it was a pretty safe sort of job to be in.
 And I took my parents’ advice, you could do x, y, z, but you probably would do well at teaching.
 I already liked the idea before they suggested it.
 I know for that, for the time that I spent teaching, it was a very good career and it was good for me at the time.
 That’s pretty much how I got into teaching.
 Once you’re in a career and you see progression and you see that you’re enjoying what you’re doing, then it’s not a hardship.

 I think one of the challenges today is that there needs to be enough challenge in where people are working and whatever job they’re undertaking to be able to keep that spirit soaring.
-I think a lot of people get—and it’s very easy to do it—get bogged down in thier job and work and all the rest of it.
+I think a lot of people get—and it’s very easy to do it—get bogged down in their job and work and all the rest of it.
 And we all need a challenge.
 And I think that was originally why I got into teaching, but it was also one of the reasons why I left teaching because I still needed another challenge.
 And I made a deliberate decision several years ago now to keep going.
 The one track was to keep going down the education track and into teaching, which I could have done or to really jump into something that should become…it originally started out as a hobby, good old property investing.
 And then it just became a passion.
 I was really addicted and I thought, if I don’t make the change now, I think I will always live with regret that I would never have found out for myself if I could have done this and helping the turned out.
 I made a conscious decision many years ago now to walk this path and it has been amazing.
 It’s an amazing path.
 Helping people to understand and investors is truly amazing.

 Their one investment properties that they did have and they sold it several years ago now before the Sydney property boom, I might add.
 They did inspire me, I thought, that’s probably something that I could do.
 If they’d been in other investment sectors like shares or whatever maybe I would have dabbled in that as well, don’t know.
 And the other thing was I met up with a fellow teacher.
 She’s become a very good friend over the years and will continue to be so.
 She has a very large portfolio of 17 properties and she and I used to sit together and talk property and do our analysis and research.

-And then in school holidays—we were both teaching about time—we’d often travel to far away places, Queensland, WA, all sorts of places and go and check out locations and properties.
+And then in school holidays—we were both teaching about time—we’d often travel to faraway places, Queensland, WA, all sorts of places and go and check out locations and properties.
 And more often than not, we bought.
 And so yeah, it became a fairly regular school holiday activity that we would jump on a plane somewhere and go and buy a property independent of one another.
 And it was a lot of fun.
 When you have someone else to bounce your ideas off and to just work with, it just makes a huge difference to what you can achieve.
 Individually, I think we can get a pretty good result.
-Depends on the personality of the investor really.
+It depends on the personality of the investor really.
 But together when you’ve got other people that you sharing that with, it can be very powerful.

 Looking back, Julie Crockett received a statement in the mail, prompting her to make some changes in her life.